By Diana Simeon

 “The federal government mandates that any school that receives federal funding has a Net Price Calculator on its website,” explains Kron.
 “You provide information about yourself and your student and the Net Price Calculator will show you what the average fees, room and board, transportation, and personal expenses are for students like yours at that school.
 That gives you an idea of your total cost of attendance.”

 This is an approximation of what your student is likely to pay to attend that school.
-You won’t know for sure until your teenager gets in and receives his or her official financial aid package.
+You won’t know for sure that this will make college affordable until your teenager gets in and receives his or her official financial aid package.

 “But it gives you a cost you can start to plan around,” explains Kron.
 “And if you don’t complete this exercise before submitting the application, you may find, you didn’t apply anywhere that you can actually afford to go.”